gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 If the Azure AKS cluster has Azure AD and Azure RBAC enabled, the Azure Role definition grants access one or more Kubernetes clusters.
 The list of valid RBAC rules can be found [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations#microsoftcontainerservice).

-Since AD integration is enabled, Azure forces us to use the [`AAD/Token`][aadtoken] endpoint to generate the Bearer token that grants access to the cluster.

-The authorization is specified at the Role level and must be attached to the identity that the Kubernetes and Discovery agents are running with.
+Since the authorization is specified at the Role level and must be attached to the identity that the Kubernetes and Discovery agents are running with.
 Users must manually create the Role and attach it to the Teleport Identity in advance, otherwise Teleport will not be able to gain access.

 This operation will be performed only once, and therefore we can provide a CLI that guides the user in setting the necessary identity permissions.